Mary M. Kolar

-Daniel J. Zimmerman was appointed by Governor Scott Walker to serve as the 10th Secretary of the Wisconsin Department of Veterans Affairs.
-As Secretary, he is the chief advocate for the nearly 400,000 veterans of Wisconsin.
-In this capacity he is responsible for the leadership and management of the Department to include strategic and long-range planning initiatives aligning with the Department's vision.
+Mary M. Kolar is the Secretary-designee of the Wisconsin Department of Veterans Affairs.
+She serves as the chief advocate for the more than 350,000 veterans of Wisconsin and their families.
+As Secretary, she is responsible for the leadership and management of the WDVA, including strategic and long-range planning initiatives that align with the department’s vision.

 Growing up in Wilton, Wisconsin, Secretary Kolar was commissioned in the United States Navy in 1980, served on active duty for 28 years, and retired as a Captain (O-6).
 During her military career, Secretary Kolar served in various command and staff positions across the nation, spending much of her time recruiting, training, educating and leading Sailors.
 Her experience within the Navy through her nearly three decades of service enabled her to work with diverse groups of people and large organizations with multi-million-dollar budgets.